-The new way to solve problems and communicate effectively.
+Use reflective listening to solve problems and communicate effectively

-My definition of communication is “the effective transmission of an idea from one person to another”.
+Effective communication is “the accurate transmission of an idea from one person to another”.

-One of the reasons that listening fails is that the listeners brain can process information faster than the talker can talk so their attention wanders.
+One of the reasons that listening fails is that the listeners brain can process information four times faster than the talker can talk so their attention wanders.

 The solution is to use reflective listening.